Edge Installer for PCF

 - The Edge Monitoring Dashboard requires an additional server.

 - The Developer Services portal requires an additional server.

-You can install Edge for Private Cloud and its optional additional components in two ways:
+You can install Edge and its optional additional components in two ways:

 - Interactive installation from the command line requires you to predefine and preconfigure each server individually, then install Edge components on each server in a specific order.